okahwaji-tech/agents/docs/materials/math/probability-theory.md

 The hidden state space in neural language models represents the internal computations that transform input tokens into output probabilities.
 In transformer models, this space includes the representations computed at each layer, the attention patterns that capture token dependencies, and the feed-forward transformations that process these representations.
 The dimensionality of this space can be enormous, with large models having billions of parameters that define the geometry of the hidden state space.

 The attention space in transformer models deserves special consideration because it directly models the dependencies between tokens.
-For a model with h attention heads and maximum sequence length n, each layer computes h attention matrices of size n × n, creating a high-dimensional space that encodes the learned dependency patterns.
+For a model with $h$ attention heads and maximum sequence length $n$, each layer computes $h$ attention matrices of size $n \times n$, creating a high-dimensional space that encodes the learned dependency patterns.
 The attention patterns can be viewed as probability distributions over token positions, with each attention head learning to focus on different types of dependencies.

 The parameter space of the model itself represents another important dimension.
 The model parameters define a point in a high-dimensional space, and the training process can be viewed as searching this space for parameter values that minimize the training loss.
 The geometry of this parameter space influences the optimization dynamics, the generalization properties of the model, and the types of solutions that can be found through gradient-based training.